If you are in your 30s, you may be settling in to your career. You may have started a family.

-The next step your primary care physician goes through is a process called cytology.
-What cytology means is the study of cells.
-So in this process, your physician is checking your cells to see if there are any abnormalities that may potentially be causing cervical cancer.
+If you are a woman, your primary care physician may recommend a cervical cancer screening.
+In a cytology (the study of cells) screening, your physician is checking your cells to see if there are any abnormalities that may signify cervical cancer.

 Some people end up in homes with domestic violence and they don’t know where to turn.
 If something is happening in your life and you have been looking for someone to share it with, discussions with your primary care physician are safe.

-What follows shortly afterwards is a screening for any sexually transmitted infections.
-These can range from chlamydia to HIV and includes gonorrhea and syphilis.
+What follows shortly afterwards is a screening for any sexually transmitted infections, including chlamydia, HIV, gonorrhea and syphilis.
 Some counseling is done to educate patients on what can be done to protect you from any possible infections.

 Understanding what your primary care physician is looking for will help you be prepared for your visit.
 Remember, both you and your physician have the same goal – to keep you healthy.
 If your current doctor is missing out on some of these crucial screenings, maybe it is time to consider a new primary care doctor.